gholler-sopra/hydrator-plugins/transform-plugins/docs/XMLToJSON-transform.md

-# XML to JSON
+# XML to JSON Converter

 Description
 -----------
-XML to JSON accepts a field containing a properly-formatted XML string and converts it into a properly-formatted JSON string.
+XML to JSON converter accepts a field containing a properly-formatted XML string and converts it into a properly-formatted JSON string.

 Use Case
 --------
-XML to JSON can be used with the Javascript transform for the parsing of complex XML documents into parts.
+This accelerator can be used with the Javascript transform for the parsing of complex XML documents into parts.
 Once the XML is a JSON string, you can convert it into a Javascript object using:

         var jsonObj = JSON.parse(input.jsonevent);